bionanoimaging/IndexFunArrays.jl/README.md

 ### Apply further operations without allocations
 For that use, one can use [LazyArrays.jl](https://github.com/JuliaArrays/LazyArrays.jl) which implements that efficiently.

 Below an example (where we removed the lines with compilation calls).
-Thanks to `LazyArrays` `y` is not evaluated but at the end `z` is:
+Thanks to LazyArrays.jl, `y` is not evaluated but at the end `z` is:
 ```julia
 julia> using IndexFunArrays, LazyArrays